-1) Smoking is prohibited within any communal parts of the building in line with Smoke Free England legislation.

-- 2) Hot working is not normally carried out.
+- Smoking is prohibited within any communal parts of the building in line with Smoke Free England legislation. - 2) Hot working is not normally carried out.
 If essential maintenance requires the use of hot work processes, then corporate policies and procedures are to be followed. - 3) Portable electrical equipment used as part of the Caretaking / Cleaning regime is subject to annual PAT Testing.
 This information is held by the Estate Services Manager Bryan Low. - 4) The fixed electrical installation shall be tested every 5 years.
-It was noted that the last inspection was last completed in 2020 and is due in July 2025, electrical are aware of this and are putting measures in place in order to complete these. - 5) Residents have electric meters located outside their dwellings stored within dedicated units. - 6) Portable heaters are not allowed in any common parts of the premises. - 7) Gas appliances and pipework (where installed) are subject to annual testing and certification.
+It was noted that the last inspection was last completed in Feb 2025. - 5) Portable heaters are not allowed in any common parts of the premises. - 6) Gas appliances and pipework (where installed) are subject to annual testing and certification.
 This cyclical contract is managed by the in-house Gas Team.
-Gas is Internal.
+Gas is present at the blocks Gas pipes located externally on the rear elevation.